opentracing/opentracing.io/spec.md

 - Create a new child `TraceContext` given a parent `TraceContext`. **(py: `new_child_trace_context`, go: `NewChildTraceContext`)**

 Additionally, a `TraceContextSource` must be able to encode and decode `TraceContext`s.
 In its encoded form, a `TraceContext` is separated into a *pair* of values: one represents the "span identity" – for example, in Zipkin or Dapper, this would be the `trace_id` and `span_id`; and the other encoded value represents the trace attributes.
 This separation of encoded state enables optimizations in certain binary protocols.
+For instance, if a particular `TraceContext` has a fixed number of fixed-length "span identity" fields, then the span identity can be encoded into a fixed-length buffer (while of course the trace attributes cannot).

 Note that there is no expectation that different tracing systems encode a `TraceContext` in compatible ways.
 Though OpenTracing is agnostic about the tracing implementation, for successful inter-process handoff it's essential that the processes on both sides use the same tracing implementation.

 Depending on the language, support for `TraceContext` coding may involve extending or embedding `TraceContextEncoder` and `TraceContextDecoder` interfaces with the following capabilities:

+Encoding and decoding may involve either **"binary"** or **"text"** formats.
+The "binary" format is an implementation-specific byte array (as opposed to a unicode/utf8 string); it is opaque at the OpenTracing level.
+The "text" format is a platform-idiomatic map from (unicode) `string` to `string`.

 - Encoding a `TraceContext` as a pair of binary values **(py: `trace_context_to_binary`, go: `TraceContextToBinary`)**
-- Encoding a `TraceContext` as a pair of text-encoded `string->string` maps, where the keys are suitable for HTTP heders (see the notes about "trace attribute" keys above) **(py: `trace_context_to_text`, go: `TraceContextToText`)**
+- Encoding a `TraceContext` as a pair of text-encoded `string->string` maps, where the keys are suitable for HTTP headers (see the notes about "trace attribute" keys above) **(py: `trace_context_to_text`, go: `TraceContextToText`)**
 - Decoding a `TraceContext` given a pair of binary values **(py: `trace_context_from_binary`, go: `TraceContextFromBinary`)**
 - Decoding a `TraceContext` given a pair of textual `string->string` maps **(py: `trace_context_from_text`, go: `TraceContextFromText`)**